DesignsEncoded/UnSQL/README.md

 # SchemaLess
+It is a JavaScript library developed and maintained by Siddharth Tiwari.

-It is a JavaScript library, a repository based ORM, that facilitates to interact with the MySQL databases without actually writing a single line of SQL query.
+SchemaLess is a repository based ORM, that facilitates to interact with the MySQL databases without actually writing a single line of SQL query.

 This also eliminates the hectic of remembering and placing of SQL keywords in their specific order and lets the developers to focus on the intented task.